ScanMountGoat/ArcExplorer/README.md

 ## Building (WIP)
 This project contains submodules, so clone with `git clone --recurse-submodules https://github.com/ScanMountGoat/ArcExplorer`.

-Build in Visual Studio 2019 or later or using `dotnet build` from terminal.
-This requires the .NET Core 3.1 SDK and a recent Rust toolchain.
+Build in Visual Studio 2022 or later or using `dotnet build` from terminal.
+This requires the .NET 6.0 SDK and a recent Rust toolchain.
 The Rust toolchain can be installed via rustup.

 ## Credits
 [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia) - cross platform UI Framework